-Drawing is not in the genes, but a science that everyone can learn with the right guidance and a committment to practice.
-Read my review of The Art and Science of Drawing to decide whether Brent Eviston‘s 224 instructional book is right for you and/or a great gift for someone on your list who loves the fine arts.
+Drawing is not in the genes, but a science that everyone can learn with the right guidance and a commitment to practice.
+Read my review of The Art and Science of Drawing to decide whether Brent Eviston‘s instructional book is right for you and/or someone on your gift list.

 Disclosure: Ad.
 The book is a sample of my choice from Rocky Nook.
 The post is not endorsed by them.
 I wrote it entirely myself and it represents my own 100% honest opinion.